tomitribe/tomcat-session-replication/README.md

 * If a browser is issuing parallel requests, these may be handled by different nodes in the cluster and changes to the session might not be visible across all nodes.
 * Without Sticky Sessions the replication would require a synchronous approach to ensure that all other nodes in the cluster have the session updates before the next request.
+This would cause performance issues.
 * For Debugging purposes, it would be harder to determine what went wrong if each request goes to a different node.

 ### Tomcat